offscale/liboffkv/README.md

 #### The library is designed to provide a uniform interface for three distributed KV storages: etcd, ZooKeeper and Consul.

 The services have similar but different data models, so we outlined the common features.

 In our implementation, keys form a ZK-like hierarchy.
+Each key has a version that is uint64 number greater than 0.
+Newly created keys have version 1.
+Current version is returned with other data by the most of operations.
 All the operations supported are listed below.

+Our library has only an asynchronous interface, but if you want a synchronous one, just call `get()` on the returned futures.

 <table align="center">
   <thead>